canhta/CareCircle/docs/refactors/backend-implementation-discrepancies.md

 - OAuth integration
 - Guest mode support

-However, the implementation in `identity-access` module appears to be simpler than described, with:
+The implementation in `identity-access` module appears to have basic Firebase Auth integration, but may not implement all described features:

-- Basic Firebase Auth integration
-- Limited evidence of multi-factor authentication implementation
-- No clear implementation of guest mode
+- The `firebase-auth.service.ts` exists but may not implement all described features
+- The app.module.ts shows IdentityAccessModule is imported, confirming basic integration

 **Suggestion:** Either enhance the implementation to match documentation or update documentation to reflect the current implementation state.